BrucePerens/rigcontrol/README.md

 Without any additional hardware, K6BP RigControl can connect to any transceiver that implements *CAT* or *CI-V* using 5V or 3.3V logic levels or a network connection.
-RS-232 connections require an inexpensive [MAX-232-based level shifter + DB9 PCB](https://www.aliexpress.com/wholesale?SearchText=MAX232+DB9).
+RS-232 connections require a [MAX-3232-based level shifter + DB9 PCB](https://www.aliexpress.com/wholesale?SearchText=MAX3232+DB9+Module), which costs less than a dollar.

 RigControl connects to the internet via WiFi, uses dynamic DNS to provide a public web address, and provides a web-based interface to a phone, tablet, or computer.
 The audio inputs and outputs are best connected